Esshahn/pyscraper/README.md

 Add a line, e.g. mine is (every day at 14:55)

-`55 14 * * * /usr/bin/python3 /home/pi/code/scraper/scraper_amazon.py >> /home/pi/code/scraper/log_amazon.txt`
+`55 14 * * * /usr/bin/python3 /home/pi/code/scraper/scraper.py >> /home/pi/code/scraper/log.txt`

-# HELP!!!1
-I'm by no means a Python or Linux expert, but I'm happy to help if you create an issue.

 # Version History

+## 1.3

+- The Amazon and Nintendo scrapers have been merged
+- Automatic detection of the website domain

 ## 1.22